d6p/azure-quickstart-templates/safekit-cluster/README.md

 + Optionally deploys a public VIP.
 + Optionally deploys a module.
 + Optionally deploys an external loadbalancer with:
-++	the pubilc VIP as frontend IP
+ +	the pubilc VIP as frontend IP
-++	All the VMs in its backend pool.
+ +	All the VMs in its backend pool.
-++  A health probe to check the optional module state ++  A loadbalancing rule for external port 443, internal port 9453 to access the test url ('mosaic')
+ +  A health probe to check the optional module state
+ +  A loadbalancing rule for external port 443, internal port 9453 to access the test url ('mosaic')

 ## How to use
 After deployment, go to the output panel and
 + visit the credential url to get the client and CA certificates
 + After certificates installation, use the "start" button to connect to the console

+Beware, work in progress ... :umbrella: